harryprince/renkun-ken.github.io/_posts/2014-03-15-a-brief-introduction-to-higher-order-functions-in-r.md

 result <- lapply(1:10, add, y=3)
 ```

-Another way to do it is use *closure*.
+Another way is to use *closure*.
 The code can be written like the following.

 ```r
 add <- function(y) {